litl/rauth/README.markdown

 ## Example Usage

 Using the package is quite simple.
 Ensure that Python Requests is installed.
-Import the relavent module and start utilizing OAuth endpoints!
+Import the relevant module and start utilizing OAuth endpoints!

 Let's get a user's Twitter timeline.
 Start by creating a service container
 object: